What Can You Drink On a Carnivore Diet? (Full List)

 Apparently, wine is next and inferior to, say, vodka due to the heavier amount of sugars and additives.
 Plus, wine is susceptible to mold, kind of like coffee and tea.

 Beer is in the last place as it contains ingredients from the grain family.
 If you are going carnivore, it’s probably so that you can get away from grains.
-These grains also have gluten which is a major factor in contributing to autoimmune and gut issues.
+These grains also have gluten, a major factor contributing to autoimmune and gut issues.

 Beer is also loaded with carbs and sugars.
 Definitely not cool.

-If you want a powerhouse of information on how alcohol and the carnivore diet don’t mix, then you really need to check out this article, “Can You Drink Alcohol on the Carnivore Diet?”
+If you want a powerhouse of information on how alcohol and the carnivore diet don’t mix, you must check out this article, “Can You Drink Alcohol on the Carnivore Diet?”

 Conclusion

-If the carnivore diet is new to you, then I suggest reading this article, “The Carnivore Diet 101: A Meaty Resource” or buy one of these two books by two of the biggest proponents of the carnivore diet community.
+If the carnivore diet is new to you, I suggest reading this article, “The Carnivore Diet 101: A Meaty Resource,” or buying one of these two books by two of the biggest proponents of the carnivore diet community.

 Disclaimer: I’m not a doctor or dietician or nutritionist.
 Consult with and ask your doctor about any diet or medical-related questions.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.